-This page contains information to support educators and families in teaching K-3 students about liquid measurement including cups, pints, quarts and gallons.
-The information is designed to complement the BrainPOP Jr. movie Cups, Pints, Quarts, Gallons.
+This page contains information to support educators and families in teaching K-3 students about ounces, pounds, and tons.
+The information is designed to complement the BrainPOP Jr. movie Ounces, Pounds, and Tons.
 It explains the type of content covered in the movie, provides ideas for how teachers and parents can develop related understandings, and suggests how other BrainPOP Jr. resources can be used to scaffold and extend student learning.
 See more »

-In this set of activities adaptable for grades K-3, parents and educators will find ideas for teaching about liquid measurement including cups, pints, quarts, and gallons.
-These activities are designed to complement the BrainPOP Jr. Cups, Pints, Quarts, Gallons topic page, which includes a movie, quizzes, online games, printable activities, and more.
+In this set of activities adaptable for grades K-3, parents and educators will find ideas for teaching about the customary units of weight that we call ounces, pounds, and tons.
+These activities are designed to complement the BrainPOP Jr. Ounces, Pounds, and Tons topic page, which includes a movie, quizzes, online games, printable activities, and more.
 See more »